Configuring the application

 directories:

-dir_scenario is a path to a directory that contains scenario data to be used.
+dir_input is a path to a directory that contains all input data to be used.
+Input data is any data set that must be produced or obtained externally by the user and that is not the output of any of the functions in this package.
+This includes files only needed optionally.
 It must be a single string/character value, and it must refer to a valid, accessible, local directory.
 As an example:

-dir_abcd is a path to a directory that contains asset based company production data to be used.
+dir_prepared_abcd is a path to a directory where the outputs of the function prepare_abcd() should be saved.
 It must be a single string/character value, and it must refer to a valid, accessible, local directory.
 As an example:

-dir_raw is a path to a directory that contains raw loanbook data to be used.
+dir_matched_loanbooks is a path to a directory where the outputs of the function match_loanbooks() should be saved.
 It must be a single string/character value, and it must refer to a valid, accessible, local directory.
 As an example:

-dir_matched is a path to a directory that contains matched loanbook data to be used.
+dir_prioritized_loanbooks_and_diagnostics is a path to a directory where the outputs of the function prioritise_and_diagnose() should be saved.
 It must be a single string/character value, and it must refer to a valid, accessible, local directory.
 As an example:

-dir_output is a path to a directory where the outputs should be saved.
+dir_analysis is a path to a directory where the outputs of the function analyse() should be saved.
 It must be a single string/character value, and it must refer to a valid, accessible, local directory.
 As an example:

 file_names: